bsdimp/venix/doc/ABI.md

 ### $F1 -- System Calls

 System Call number is in the `bx` register.
-The system calls appear to be the same as in pdp-11 v7 unix, but that's not be completely confirmed.
+The system calls appear to be the same as in pdp-11 v7 unix, but that's not been completely confirmed.

 ### $F2 -- EMT